Explosive commercial growth ushers in a new era of the consumer experience in Shenzhen

 Malls also have the distinct advantage of offering more unique customer experiences.
 Many stores and brands open their concept stores in shopping malls to display their brand culture, attract new customers, and in some cases, offer a VIP experience.
 For example, HEYTEA (喜茶), the popular Chinese cheese tea brand which created a buzz earlier this year, opened its concept store “HEYTEA BLACK” (喜茶黑金店), at the beginning of January 2017 in MIXC (万象城).
 The concept-store utilized a zen theme, in addition to offering some special drinks only available in this unique store.

 These theme exhibitions in shopping malls are gaining traction in China, especially those that offer consumers an interactive experience.
-In December of 2016, COASTAL CITY (海岸城) held the “ZOMAKE Creator Cube” exhibition, which used popular animated images from across social media platforms as the theme and offered a series of related activities.
+In December of 2016, COASTAL CITY (海岸城),the largest shopping mall in Nanshan (南山) districts, held the “ZOMAKE Creator Cube” exhibition, which used popular animated images from across social media platforms as the theme and offered a series of related activities.

 The “ZOMAKE Creator Cube” exhibition held in COASTAL CITY (海岸城) shopping mall in December 2016.
 Source: Weibo.